Tanish-SR/SmartBrain/README.md

+SmartBrain - FrontEnd

+Clone this repo
+Run npm install
+Run npm run dev
+You must add your own PAT key in the src/App.jsx file to connect to Clarifai. you must add your USER_ID and APP_ID in the src/App.jsx file

+you can add your PAT key from the clarifai profile ---> security ---> scroll down create PAT key

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.